 If we take a look, it becomes obvious that we live as part of a greater network, and that it is all interconnected and interactive — this is hard to deny no matter what personal philosophical or religious view we might hold.
 By studying even a small eco-system, it is possible to see the effect of every individual action on the whole.

-The term “disaster porn” seems to have emerged from the recent Japanese natural and man-made catastrophes.
-Watching the powerful effect, in awe and amazement, of the recent earthquakes and tsunamis looks shockingly similar to various Hollywood disaster movies we have all seen.
+The term “disaster porn” seems to have emerged from the recent natural and man-made catastrophes.
+Watching the powerful effect, in awe and amazement, of the recent earthquakes, hurricanes and fires look shockingly similar to various Hollywood disaster movies we have all seen.
 Possibly the effect is numbing to the actual reality of these situations.